GeomScale/volesti/examples/Autopoint/README.md

 python ../python_utilities/plot_samples.py < userDefinedFunction_autopoint.txt
 ```
-Here is the histogram of samples from user defined distribution.It is the same as the real pdf of the distribution when -1<x<1 since sampling is done is in truncated space.
+The histogram of samples from user defined distribution.It is the same as the real pdf of the distribution when -1<x<1 since sampling is done is in truncated space.
 ![pdf](./1_2.png)

-here is the density plot of the real distribution.
+Density plot of the real distribution.
 ![1.2](./true_pdf_userdefined_func.png)

 ### 2. The pdf is defined using a mixture of gaussian distribution with data
-1. generate data from the mixture of gaussian distribution with mean of dimension 1.
+1. Generate data from the mixture of gaussian distribution with mean of dimension 1.
 ```
 python3 generate_multidimensional_gaussian_mixture_data.py -d=1 > data.txt
 ```